-The program is among America’s most successful alternative education programs for high school dropouts and at-risk youth that don’t progress in traditional school settings.
+The program is among America’s most successful alternative education programs for people without a high school diploma and at-risk youth that don’t progress in traditional school settings.

 More than 60% of Youth ChalleNGe graduates earned their high school or GED diplomas while participating in the program and many graduates went on to continue their education in college.

 To be allowed into the Youth ChalleNGe Program, applicants need to be in the 16-18 age group at the time they enter the program.
-They must be high school dropouts or not progress in a traditional school setting.
+They not be high school grads or not progress in a traditional school setting.